Anerkiki/pokemon-island-resort/README.md

 | :---: | :---: |
 | ![Page spacing before](assets/images/readme/features/universal-spacing/body-before.png) | ![Page spacing after](assets/images/readme/features/universal-spacing/body-after.png) |

-The spacing was particularly helpful to space the content and add padding inside and inbetween the multiple text bubbles, so ensure nothing got too cramped and make sure everything stays consistant, no matter the screen size.
+The spacing was particularly helpful to space the content and add padding inside and in between the multiple text bubbles, so ensure nothing got too cramped and make sure everything stays consistent, no matter the screen size.

 ---